vanessa-co/oo-python-theatre-actors/README.md

 - `Audition#role` returns an instance of role associated with this audition.
 - `Audition#call_back()` will change the the hired attribute to `True`.

+## Actor

+- `Actor#auditions` returns a list of auditions this actor attended.
+- `Actor#roles` returns a list of roles the actor auditioned for.
+- `Actor#characters` returns a list of strings with all the different character names this actor auditioned for.
+- `Actor#paychecks` returns a list of strings with all the different character names that this actor has been **hired** for.

 ## Roles

 - `Role#auditions` returns all of the auditions associated with this role.